corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 - A bunch of dynamically accepted values turn into an enum.
 - A family of related operations becomes a trait.

-In a sense, the concrete issue points to a broader design problem and resolving it opens up completely new ways to solve similar problems.
+In a sense, the concrete issue points to a broader design problem, and resolving it opens up completely new ways to solve similar problems.
 That's great systems design.

 ## Rust's Answer To Almost Everything Is: Better Types